Huang-W/huangw-dev/pgp-install.md

 If you run the `--list-secret-keys` command again, you'll notice there is now a `#` sign after `sec`, indicating that the primary key is no longer part of this keyring.

-Reset your passphrase by passing the `--passwd` option to gpg along with your UID.
+Reset your passphrase by passing the `--passwd` option to gpg along with your **UID**.

-The `error changing passphrase: No secret key` message can be safely ignored.
-Gpg is just telling you that the passphrase of the primary key can't be changed since it's not present in keyring.
+The `error changing passphrase: No secret key` message can be safely ignored. **Gpg** is just telling us that the passphrase of the primary key can't be changed since it is not present in the keyring.

 ```
 $ gpg --passwd 'Ward (https://huangw.dev) <ward@huangw.dev>'